 About the Interfaith Innovation Fellowship

 The idea for this fellowship started in 2014 as way to give IFYC Alumni the opportunity to cultivate ideas and projects that creatively address social issues through an interfaith lens.
-Thirty-five IFYC Alumni have received support through our fellowship, empowering them to grow as leaders and launch new initiatives ranging from topics of public education to healing and resilience to preventing sexual violence.
-Apply now and join the new class of Interfaith Innovation Fellows in 2020!
+More than forty IFYC Alumni have received support through our fellowship, empowering them to grow as leaders and launch new initiatives ranging from topics of public education to healing and resilience to preventing sexual violence.

 The Interfaith Innovation Fellows receive: